 All infants and children should be screened for hearing loss, as early diagnosis and intervention can have a dramatic impact on the child’s future development and educational needs.
 Signs of deafness in young children include not responding to noises, responding slowly, or not learning to speak by the expected age.
 A deaf child may also lag behind in developing motor skills and coordination, or in learning how to balance, crawl, or walk.
+Profoundly deaf children are usually diagnosed by the age of 2.
 The biggest obstacles to early diagnosis are typically a delay in a referral to a specialist (usually when the signs of hearing loss are not recognized), or a lack of access to appropriate infant hearing screening.

 Using an otoscope (a little hand-held instrument with a light), your doctor will examine your ear to make sure the ear canal is not blocked and to check for an ear infection.
 Your doctor may use a tuning fork to help determine if hearing loss is conductive or sensorineural.

 Your doctor may refer you to another doctor who specializes in hearing disorders (otologists or otolaryngologists).
 There are many tests to measure hearing loss or track down its cause.

 Audiometry is a test that measures hearing loss with an electronic device.
 To find out whether babies and children have profound hearing loss, doctors use otoacoustic emissions testing (OAEs).
 If an infant or child fails otoacoustic emissions testing, auditory brain stem response (ABR) testing is performed.